CGLemon/Sayuri/README.md

 ## Generate Opening book

-You need to collect large enough SGF games (at least over 10000 games).
+You need to collect enough SGF games (at least over 10000 games).
 Then, go to the GTP mode and enter follow command.
 Wait some time to generate a new opening book.

     genbook <SGF file> <output name>